A Self Propelled Vortex Dipole Model on Surfaces of Variable Negative Curvature: Conclusion

 \section{Conclusion}

-In this work we developed and tested a geometric description of vortex dipoles on a surface of variable negative curvature, taking the catenoid of throat radius $a$ as a canonical example.
-Starting from the catenoid metric and its induced symplectic structure, we derived the point–vortex Hamiltonian in closed form, including the curvature–dependent self term $-\frac{1}{4\pi}\Gamma_i^2 \log h(v_i)$.
+In this work, we developed and tested a geometric description of vortex dipoles on a surface of variable negative curvature, taking the catenoid of throat radius $a$ as a canonical example.
+Starting from the catenoid metric and its induced symplectic structure, we derived the point–vortex Hamiltonian in closed form, including the curvature-dependent self term $-\frac{1}{4\pi}\Gamma_i^2 \log h(v_i)$.
 This allowed us to identify the natural $U(1)$ symmetry associated with azimuthal rotations and to construct the corresponding momentum map

-which we verified numerically to be conserved together with the Hamiltonian for arbitrary throat radius.
-These invariants then served as stringent diagnostics for all subsequent simulations in our work.
+which we verified numerically to be conserved, together with the Hamiltonian, for arbitrary throat radius.
+These invariants then served as stringent diagnostics for all subsequent simulations in this work.

 A central result of the paper is the explicit confirmation of Kimura’s geodesic conjecture on a nontrivial minimal surface.
-By specializing the Hamiltonian dynamics to a two–vortex system of opposite circulations and passing to mean variables $(\bar u,\bar v)$, we showed that tightly bound dipoles propagate along catenoid geodesics, with the single dimensionless parameter
+By specializing the Hamiltonian dynamics to a two-vortex system of opposite circulations and passing to mean variables $(\bar u,\bar v)$, we showed that tightly bound dipoles propagate along catenoid geodesics, with the single dimensionless parameter

+classifying the orbits into meridional ($\Lambda=0$), circular-neck ($|\Lambda|=1$), and trapped one-sided (supercritical) ($|\Lambda|>1$) families.
+Figures~\ref{figgdsc1}–\ref{figgdsc3} demonstrate that the dipole trajectories obtained from the full vortex equations lie on top of the corresponding geodesic solutions, and that the relative errors in both $H$ and $J$ remain at or below $10^{-7}$.